rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

 description:

 content_markdown: |-
-  TQL queries can be based on a single node or multiple nodes where you need to include relationships to get data from multiple nodes in one  query.
+  TQL queries can be based on a single node, or multiple nodes where you need to include relationships to get data from multiple nodes in one  query.
 For many TQL queries, you have to use relationships to query several Technopedia nodes.
 Relationships might seem complex but one of their main functions is to connect nodes. <br>
   <br>
-  Because TQL is a declarative query language, you can build your query with multiple nodes, relationships, attributes,and add multiple conditions to refine your query.<br>
+  Because TQL is a declarative query language, you can build your query with multiple nodes, relationships, attributes, and add multiple conditions to refine your query.<br>

   Like nodes, relationships can have attributes.
 Add an alias to the relationship when you want to return data for those relationship attributes.
 TQL binds the alias that you specify to the relationship, which you can refer to in the `RETURN` clause of the `MATCH` statement to retrieve your queried data.
   {: .warning}

-  #### Building relationships in a query<br>
+  #### Building relationships to connect nodes in a query<br>

   Relationships provide connections to other nodes, which enables you to get data from multiple nodes in one query.
 You connect the nodes by using the relationship that's shown in the database graph. <br>